MSECE Handbook

 Primary and related areas: Courses offered by a student's research area are primary-area courses.
 Courses offered by ECE research areas other than the student's primary area or qualified courses from other schools at Purdue are related-areas courses.
 Courses on a plan of study must be identified as primary-area or related-area courses.

-Section 1.2: MS Tracks
+Section 1.2: MS Curriculum Options

-- Thesis track
+- Thesis

-- Project track
+- Professional Master’s Program: Project track or implementation track

-- Course-only track
+- Course-only

-- Online track
+- Online

-For qualifying Purdue ECE undergraduates, a fifth option is available.
+For qualifying Purdue ECE undergraduates, a fifth option is available:

 Section 2: Master's Degrees